MikkoVasankari/file_organizer/README.md

-# file_organizer
+## file_organizer
-file organizer to sort out directories
+file organizer to sort out files in directories